raspberrypilearning/c3-wolfram-face-swap/en/step_1.md

 ### Software

+Either:
-+ Wolfram Language, available for free on the Raspberry Pi as part of the official operating system, Raspbian
++ Wolfram Language on Mathematica, available for free on the Raspberry Pi as part of the official operating system, Raspbian
++ Wolfram Language on Wolfram Cloud, available [free on your browser](https://open.wolframcloud.com/app/view/newNotebook)

 --- /collapse ---